TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/exceptions.rst

    is used instead.
-It calls the Win32 function :c:func:`FormatMessage` to retrieve the Windows description of error code given by *ierr* or :c:func:`GetLastError`, then it constructs a tuple object whose first item is the *ierr* value and whose second item is the corresponding error message (gotten from :c:func:`FormatMessage`), and then calls ``PyErr_SetObject(PyExc_WindowsError, object)``.
+It calls the Win32 function :c:func:`FormatMessage` to retrieve the Windows description of error code given by *ierr* or :c:func:`GetLastError`, then it constructs a tuple object whose first item is the *ierr* value and whose second item is the corresponding error message (gotten kutoka :c:func:`FormatMessage`), and then calls ``PyErr_SetObject(PyExc_WindowsError, object)``.
 This function always returns *NULL*.